What Is A Virtual Assistant?

 It’s true that I am paid well for the work I do.
 It’s also true that I will only accept someone’s money if I believe that I’m right for her and she’s right for me: This is one of my core business values.

 So, before starting any working relationship, I sit down for two getting to know you conversations with potential clients so that together, we can explore whether there’s mutual fit.
-The first conversation will be about your needs and goals and the second will be about deeper intangibles, such as work style, business loves and pet peeves, and expectations for a working relationship.
+The first conversation will be about the nuts and bolts of your needs and goals and the second will be about deeper intangibles, such as work style, business loves and pet peeves, and expectations for a working relationship.

 If I believe a potential client will be better served elsewhere, I’m honest about it.
 If, on the other hand, our getting to know you time leaves us both excited about the prospect of working together, I’ll make it easy for us to start doing that.